 Memory works strangely on the passage of time, however, for to remember is to make past moments present.
 If time’s passage is like a line, then memory bends the line into a circle, or rather into a spiral, for we know very well that when we revisit the past in memory we are not in the past but have only made the past present for a while.
 And we know that our reliving of the past is imperfect: we have forgotten some of the details, or repressed them, or polished them up with the glamour of delusion, hope, or love…Memories are imprecise and conceptual, faded not lived; the experience of an art work corrects these limitations.
 So does the apprehension of a ghost, and so too do dreams where the encounter with revenants most often occurs.
 Thus dreams—which typically also offer rooms or landscapes in which the repeated, beloved past can be enacted.
 Compacting time

-The Moon’s sign, house and aspects in the horoscope will reveal where we act compulsively and in what manner, especially when we are feeling insecure and unsafe.
-How can we tell if we’re acting emotionally hungry in that area?
-Usually, there is a compulsive need, over-dependency, clinging and anxiety in that particular part of the chart.
-Wherever the Moon is placed is also where we emotionally react, and where we experience the lunar cycles, where things tend to fluctuate and feel most cyclical.
+The Moon’s sign, house, and aspects in the horoscope will reveal where we act compulsively and in what manner, especially when we are feeling insecure and unsafe.
+How can we tell if we’re acting emotionally hungry?
+Usually, there is a compulsive need, over-dependence, clinging, and anxiety.
+Wherever the Moon is placed is where we emotionally react, and where we experience our lunar cycles, so it is where things tend to fluctuate and feel most cyclical.
 It is also where our most ingrained habit responses lie, and conditioning occurs.
-Any unfulfilled needs tend to play out more hungrily in the house.
-The sign and aspects of the Moon represent the touchy areas of the emotional self and where we are rendered highly sensitive.
+Any unfulfilled needs tend to play out more hungrily, hence, the sign and aspects of the Moon represent the touchy areas of the emotional self and where we are rendered highly sensitive.